 Behaviorally, the effects of the testosterone proved to be positive.
 Billy was now no longer afraid of new people or dogs, or loud noises like fireworks.

-Much more research needs to be undertaken to confirm the underlying cause/s for the emergence of hypothyroidism, Cushings, Atypical Cushings, hyperestrinism and Type 2 diabetes in dogs.
+More research needs to be undertaken to confirm the specifics of endocrine disruption as well as the “stress response system” and their relationship to the emergence of hypothyroidism, Cushings, Atypical Cushings, hyperestrinism and Type 2 diabetes in dogs.
 However, there would be great value in moving immediately to tubal ligation and vasectomy for canine population control.
 Benefits would include elimination of sex-hormone related orthopedic problems, reduced incidence of certain types of cancer and resolution of behavior problems spay/neuter has been shown to create in dogs.
-The incidence of hypothyroidism, Cushings, Atypical Cushings, hyperestrinism, and Type 2 diabetes in dogs who were sterilized by tubal ligation or vasectomy could inform future research to determine the nature of the relationship, if any, of sex hormones to these disease entities.
+The incidence of hypothyroidism, Cushings, Atypical Cushings, hyperestrinism, and Type 2 diabetes in dogs who were sterilized by tubal ligation or vasectomy could inform future research to determine the nature of the relationship, if any, of stress and inadequate sex hormones to these disease entities.